grantsrb/gordongames/README.md

     targ_range = (1,10)

 #### Environment v7 Brief Display
-Use `gym.make('gordongames-v6')` to create the Brief Display game.
+Use `gym.make('gordongames-v7')` to create the Brief Display game.
 This is the same as the Cluster Match variant except that the targets are only displayed for the first few frames of the game.
 The agent must then match the number of randomly distributed target objects from memory.

+These are the default options for the game (see Game Details to understand what each variable does):

+    grid_size = [33,33]
+    pixel_density = 1
+    targ_range = (1,10)

+#### Environment v8 Visible Nuts-In-Can
+Use `gym.make('gordongames-v8')` to create the Visible Nuts-in-Can game.
+This is the same as the Nuts-In-Can variant except that the targets are displayed for the entire episode.

 These are the default options for the game (see Game Details to understand what each variable does):